chr15m/motionless/README.md

 # Use

+There is a minimal working example in the [example](./example) folder.
+Here are some other recipes for doing common static site tasks:

 In this example we load an HTML file and a markdown file and replace the `<main>` element with a rendered version of the markdown.

 ```javascript